ptyork/f_table/docs/getting-started.md

 └────────┴─────┴──────────┘
 ```

-## What's next
+## What's Next

 - Configure widths, wrapping, and truncation in the [Usage guide](usage.md)
-- Learn the format mini-language and table flags in the [Formatting guide](formatting.md)
+- Learn the format mini-language and table flags in the [Formatting
+  guide](formatting.md)
 - Explore built-in [Styles](styles.md)
 - Jump to the [API reference](references/functions.md)